-For information about upcoming professional learning events and programs for school leaders and central office teachers and leaders, go to www.uLead.ca.
-There you can access up-to-date news about school leadership in Alberta, provincial and regional professional learning events, and the uLead annual conference.

-ULead 2020 will take place April 4-7 in Banff.
-The call for proposals is now open and registrations will open shortly.
+Por information about upcoming professional learning events and programs for school leaders and central office teachers and leaders, go to www.uLead.ca.
+There you can access up-to-date news about school leadership in Alberta, provincial and regional professional learning events, and the uLead conference that takes place every year.
+The next uLead conference will take place on April 4-7, 2020, in Banff.
+The call for proposals for uLead 2020 has opened and registrations will open shortly.
 Please visit uLead.ca on a regular basis for news and events as they unfold.